POSTED BY June 4, 2018 COMMENTS (41)ON

-This has led to investing as per goals at various stages like buying flat, child’s education expense at age of 15, 18, 21 and then marriage, retirement corpus etc.
+This has led to investing as per goals at various stages like buying flat, child’s education expense at age of 15, 18, 21 and then marriage, retirement corpus, etc.

 Money attracts money and so, more investments I made, more returns I got.
-I bought a flat with no home loan few years back because of the investments made and that gave me great satisfaction.
+I bought a flat with no home loan a few years back because of the investments made and that gave me great satisfaction.

 My Equation with money

 Spending money to me means that every rupee spent is worth the object to be bought.
 When I meet either of these, I am a happy and content man.
-If I fail on either one, it’s not losing money which troubles me but it’s the standard/process that I couldn’t follow which led to loss of money.
+If I fail on either one, it’s not losing money which troubles me but it’s the standard/process that I couldn’t follow which led to the loss of money.

 My primary experience with money is that you need to be diligent with money management.
-When I was not diligent enough with couple of investments, I made bad calls and lost money.
+When I was not diligent enough with a couple of investments, I made bad calls and lost money.
 Similarly, informed decisions in investments have given me substantial returns.
-Like other aspects in life, Wealth creation takes time and knowledge.
+Like other aspects of life, Wealth creation takes time and knowledge.